giuliorm/hh-big-data/README.md

     1. `companies` - for the companies service
     1. `resumes` - for the resumes service
 1. Before you make any changes in any files, make sure your master branch is actual.
-To do that, enter the command `git pull origin master` - it will download all the changes from the server.
+To do that, enter the command `git pull origin master`, where `git pull` is a command, `origin` - the name of this repository as remote repository, `master` - name of the branch. it will download all the changes from the server.
 You should do it every time before you develop anything.